 (Helpful hint: Don’t wait for the IT shop to get around to addressing the critical business task of leveraging existing data from core systems.
-They’ve got their hands full with daily operations.
-And besides, they’ll over-engineer everything, especially when they realize how important it is.
-The next thing you know, you’ve got a massive, three-year data-lake project on your hands—and no data to use today.)
+They’ve got their hands full with daily operations.)

 So, you’ll want to find out what customer types are being served by each branch.
 Which are the most valuable?
 Which are the least valuable?
 Similarly, you’ll want to see which transaction types are taking place, on a branch-by-branch basis: where is the simple check-cashing taking place, vs. the more valuable commercial-loan and mortgage applications?
 Then you’ll want to dive down into even greater detail, to a day-by-day and even hour-by-hour analysis.
 You certainly don’t want staffers sitting around idly.
 You don’t even want a branch to be open if no one is visiting it during certain days or hours.

-Armed with this information, especially if it’s visualized in a BI dashboard, you’ll be able to put forth a concise, straightforward proposition to fine-tune operating hours—and even move employees—on a branch-by-branch basis to meet forecast demand.
+Armed with this information, especially if it’s visualized in predictive and prescriptive KPI analytics, you’ll be able to put forth a concise, straightforward proposition to fine-tune operating hours—and even move employees—on a branch-by-branch basis to meet forecast demand.
 Today, you need this capability in real-time—and it’s there.
 But it’s lurking below the surface noise that results from the friction between the need for in-house data transparency, IT’s operational culture, and the business lines’ unfamiliarity with the wealth of leverage-worthy data on hand.

 Misperceptions in branch staffing

-Today’s bank CEO is often torn between the pressures from the market, and the board, to cut costs—and internal voices that are clamoring for more staff.
+Today’s bank C-Suite is often torn between the pressures from the market, and the board, to cut costs—and internal voices that are clamoring for more staff.

 Here’s another “big rock” in banking—one that’s so big, we could devote an entire article to it.
-(In fact, we have, more than once; simply visit The Lab’s website.)
 And that’s the huge rock of reducing—ideally, eliminating—performance variance among individual employees performing identical tasks.

 Most organizations use overall averages to measure employee performance.
 This lulls executives into perceiving that the employee-to-employee variance is probably negligible—perhaps in the 15- to 30-percent range.
 If this were true, it’s not worth the effort to investigate further.
 But it isn’t true.
 Executives are stunned to see that the variance is typically 2-7X between the top performers and the bottom quartile.